0Beato/0Beato/README.md

   - Curious abt exploits, ethical hacking and cyberSecurity.
   - omw to be a programmer (or just pay my bills)

--I’m currently learning
+-Currently learning
   -OS
-  -Network

   -Python
-  -C and C++

-- 📫 How to reach me
+- 📫 How to reach me? send me a message
-   - 217241@unisalesiano.com.br